mj2770/IAV_Seq_WW/README.md

 - Coverage comparison across spike-in levels (S1–S3)
 - Sensitivity: correlation of input copies (dPCR) vs sequencing depth
 - Segment-level bias: uniformity across IAV genome segments
 - Decay/extraction effects: IP vs PMG concentration methods

+Notes: For each method, we developed an overall sequencing data analysis script that combines all of the steps described above.
+These scripts are located in the scripts/ folder and are named according to each method (e.g., Tiled_amplicon.sh).